groupofn/3Lisp.Ruby/README.txt

 8. tests.3lisp

-This file includes a fair number of test cases, which also serve to illustarte both basic and unique features of 3Lisp.
+This file includes a fair number of test cases, which also serve to illustrate both basic and unique features of 3Lisp.
 A good way to gain a sense of how 3Lisp works is to try these cases and their variations.